-Could your kids be at risk for substance abuse?
+Could your kids be at risk for substance use or misuse?

-Families strive to find the best ways to raise their children to live happy, healthy and productive lives.
-Parents are often concerned about whether their children will start or are already using drugs such as tobacco, alcohol, marijuana, and others, including the abuse of prescription drugs.
-Research supported by the National Institute on Drug Abuse (NIDA) has shown the important role that parents play in preventing their children from starting to use drugs.
+Parents are often concerned that their children will start (or are already) using drugs such as tobacco, alcohol, marijuana, and others—including the misuse of prescription drugs.
+Research supported by the National Institute on Drug Abuse (NIDA) shows the important role that parents play in preventing drug use in their children.

-These five questions, developed by the Child and Family Center at the University of Oregon, highlight parenting skills that are important in preventing the initiation and progression of drug use among youth.
-For each question, a video clip shows positive and negative examples of the skill and additional videos and information are provided to help you practice positive parenting skills.
+This publication presents evidence-based information developed by the Child and Family Center at the University of Oregon.
+It highlights parenting skills that are important in preventing the initiation and progression of drug use among youth.
+This publication also provides access to video clips that can help you practice positive parenting skills.

 Is it Time to Talk to Your Teen About Drug Use?

 Science Highlight: Parenting programs lead to healthier behaviors (August 2019)